intel/openvino-ai-plugins-gimp/README.md

 ## Installation Steps

 ### Install OpenVINO™
 - Download and install [OpenVINO™](https://github.com/openvinotoolkit/openvino/releases) for your operating system.
+Please follow the instructions to download and install OpenVINO™ from the archive. <b>Do not use pypi for installation.</b>
 - Note that these plugins have been tested with 2023.1.0 and 2023.2.0
-- For Intel&reg; Core™ Ultra support, you need to download and install OpenVINO™ from the archive.
-Do not use pypi for installation.

 ### Windows